grbfacet/facet/energy-doubling-exposition.md

 We begin with an explanation of an important research paper from the plasma acceleration research at the SLAC research lab’s FFTB facility, FACET’s predecessor research facility.
 To give you a sense of how much you can understand what may seem like an arcane research paper, let’s do some before and after measurements.
 Before you go any further, take a look at the research paper we are going to explain.
 If you haven't aready printed a copy, either open the paper in a new browser tab [link] or color print it.
 Printing may be the easiest way to go back and forth between the journal paper and the interpretative information given here.
 Also you will be able to mark on the printed copy to make notes for yourself.
 Look it over, try to read parts of it and notice how much or little you can understand and notice if you tend to think something like, “I could never understand this.”
 Then come back here and we will explain the paper and have you look at it again a few times during this process and you can watch how your understanding increases and see that it is indeed within your capability to understand without needing a PhD in physics.
 Look at the research paper now and then come back here.
 Here’s a link to the paper if you didn't print it [link].

 Welcome back.
 On a scale from 0-10 how much did you understand?
-Make a note of this number and as you continue reading the Plain English exposition we will periodically have you look again at the research paper and ask for more 0-10 ratings so you can see if your understanding is progressing.
+Make a note of this number and as you continue reading the Plain English explanation we will periodically have you look again at the research paper and ask for more 0-10 ratings so you can see if your understanding is progressing.
 Now let’s begin the explanation of the paper.

 ### Background